cairis-platform/cairis/docs/starting.rst

 Starting CAIRIS
 ===============

+Before using CAIRIS, you need to install and start the CAIRIS services.
+You can find details on how to do that `here <https://cairis.org/install/>`_.

 You can use CAIRIS on any modern web browser.
 To start using CAIRIS, visit the site hosting CAIRIS services, e.g. https://demo.cairis.org, and authenticate using the credentials provided.
 For example, on https://demo.cairis.org, you can login with the username / password of test / test.

 .. figure:: login.jpg